Raphaellaucene/MS-Challenge-AZ-204/README.md

 ```
 This command generates a SAS token with read permissions for a specific blob, valid until the specified expiry time.

+For more information about SAS on Azure, you can refer to the official documentation: https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview

 # Microsoft Graph
 Microsoft Graph is a unified API endpoint provided by Microsoft that allows developers to access a wide range of Microsoft 365 services and data.
 It enables you to interact with resources such as users, groups, mail, calendars, contacts, files, and more.